Team-Compliance/NewPillCrusher/README.md

 # To-do list
 - Pill Crusher rework
   - ??? pills get their names revealed after using the item on them.
 Splash text also appears when a pill is crushed --done
-  - Upon using Pill Crusher, a dust particle effect plays and there's an animation of it crushing
+  - Upon using Pill Crusher, a dust particle effect plays and there's an animation of it crushing --done
-  - Endless Nameless synergy = Has a 25% chance of creating a duplicate pill after use
+  - Endless Nameless synergy = Has a 25% chance of creating a duplicate pill after use --done

   - Effects
     - Bad Gas = Enemies fart poisonous gas and take damage.
-The poisonous gas will harm the player if they stand in it for too long.
-Horse pill: poison deals 3 + half player damage --done
+The poisonous gas will harm the player if they stand in it for too long --done
+        - Horse pill = The poison deals 3 + half player damage --done

-    - Bad Trip = Enemies take 1/10 of current hp.
-Horse pill: removes 1/5 of current hp. --done
+    - Bad Trip = Enemies take 1/10 of current hp --done
+        - Horse pill = Removes 1/5 of current hp --done

-    - Balls of Steel = Enemies get 1/10 (1/5) shield-like effect.
+    - Balls of Steel = Enemies get 1/10 shield-like effect.
 Damaging them won't indicate that they were damaged until "shield" hp is gone --done
+        - Horse Pill = The effect is increased to 1/5 HP --done

-    - Bombs are Key = All bombs in a room are converted into keys and vice versa.
-Horse pill: pickups convert into double packs. --done
+    - Bombs are Key = All bombs in a room are converted into keys and vice versa --done
+        - Horse pill = Pickups convert into double packs. --done

     - Explosive Diarrhea = Enemies fart out troll bombs --done
+        - Horse Pill = 1-room Mama Mega effect?

     - Full Health = Enemies get healed to full HP --done
+        - Horse Pill = Full heal + The HP cap of enemies affected is increased by 15

-    - Health Down = Enemies affected lose 15HP for the rest of the run (30 with horse pill).
-If HP is lower than 15 (30) then it removes half of current hp (~= 67% of current hp) --done
+    - Health Down = Enemies affected lose 15HP for the rest of the run.
+If HP is lower than 15 then it removes half of current hp (~= 67% of current hp) --done
+        - Horse Pill = 30HP lost instead of 15HP

     - Health Up = Enemies affected gain 15HP for the rest of the run (30 with horse pill) --done
+        - Horse Pill = 30HP gained instead of 15HP

     - I Found Pills = Nothing, gives Isaac a different face --done
+        - Horse Pill = Nothing, gives Isaac the horse pill face

     - Puberty = Enemies become random champion variants --done
+        - Horse Pill = Nothing?

-    - Pretty Fly = Enemies get a fly (2 flies) orbital --done
+    - Pretty Fly = Enemies get a fly orbital --done
+        - Horse Pill = 2 fly orbitals

     - Range Down = Enemies get a range down effect --done
+        - Horse Pill = Effect is increased

     - Range Up = Enemies get a range up effect --done
+        - Horse Pill = Effect is increased

-    - Speed Down = --Think of something else
+    - Speed Down =

-    - Speed Up = --Think of something else
+    - Speed Up =

-    - Tears Down = --Think of something else
+    - Tears Down =

-    - Tears Up = --Think of something else
+    - Tears Up =

     - Luck Down = Enemy projectiles have a chance to lose effects --done

     - Luck Up = Enemy projectiles have a chance to gain extra effects --done

     - Telepills = Teleports all enemies in a room to a different room --done
-    - 48 Hour Energy =
+        - Horse Pill = Teleports the enemies out of the game (automatic room clear)

+    - 48 Hour Energy = Killing a low HP enemy spawns a micro battery in a room.
+Killing an average HP enemy spawns a lil' battery in a room.
+Killing a miniboss or boss spawns a mega battery in a room
+        - Horse Pill = Battery tiers are upgraded.
+Micro Batteries -> Lil' Batteries.
+Lil' Batteries -> Mega Batteries.
+Mega Batteries -> Golden Batteries

     - Hematemesis = Applies bleed effect to all enemies and has a chance to spawn 1-2 red hearts near them.
 Certain types of enemies can drop different hearts that replace the red hearts (for example, Bonys have a chance for Bone Hearts to replace red hearts and Rotten Gapers have a chance for Rotten Hearts to replace red hearts, etc. for the other heart types) --done
+        - Horse Pill = 2-4 hearts spawn instead of 1-2

     - Paralysis = All enemies in the room get paralyzed = --done
+        - Horse Pill = Effect lasts twice as long

     - I can see forever! = Opens all the red rooms adjacent to the room you're currently in --done
+        - Horse Pill = Also reveals the location of the Ultra Secret Room

-    - Pheromones =
+    - Pheromones = No difference from the normal pill effect.
+Charms all enemies in a room
+        - Horse Pill = No difference from the normal effect.
+Permanently charms all enemies in a room, making them friendly

     - Amnesia = Gives the player a camo undies-like effect --done
+        - Horse Pill = Effect lasts twice as long

     - Lemon Party = Yellow creep spawns under every enemy.
 Damages enemies and the player --done
+        - Horse Pill = The creep lasts twice as long

     - R U a wizard? =

     - Percs! = Enemies take half damage --done
+        - Horse Pill = Nothing?

     - Addicted! = Enemies get double damage --done
-    - Re-lax = Enemies spawn poop wherever they walk for a few seconds --done
+        - Horse Pill = Nothing?

+    - Re-lax = Destroys all poop in the room and spawns 1-3 friendly Dips for each poop destroyed.
+All poop synergies are present
+        - Horse Pill = 3-6 Dips are spawned per poop

     - ??? = Enemies get confusion --done
+        - Horse Pill = Effect lasts twice as long

-    - One makes you larger = Enemies get larger.
-Their hitboxes don't increase --done
+    - One makes you larger = Enemies get larger and destroy obstacles on contact like Stompy (5  seconds)
+        - Horse Pill = Effect lasts twice as long (10 seconds)

-    - One makes you small = Enemies get smaller.
-Their hitboxes shrink --done
+    - One makes you small = Enemies get the God's Flesh effect (5  seconds)
+        - Horse Pill = Effect lasts twice as long (10 seconds)

     - Infested! = Destroys all poop in the room and spawns an enemy spider in each destroyed poop --done

     - Infested? = Applies slowness effect to all enemies in room for a couple of seconds.
 If they are killed while slowed, they explode into a random amount of blue spiders (1-3) --done

-    - Power Pill! = Isaac gets fear effect and takes double damage for 3 (6) seconds. --done
+    - Power Pill! = Isaac gets fear effect and takes double damage for 3 (6) seconds. --Think of something else?

     - Retro Vision = No unique pill crusher effect.
-Pixelizes the screen --done
+Pixelizes the screen for 30 seconds --done
+        - Horse Pill = No unique effect.
+Lasts for 90 seconds instead of 30

     - Friends Till The End! = Flies spawn after an enemy is killed --done

-    - X-Lax = Creates a pool of slippery brown creep under every enemy --done
+    - X-Lax = Creates a pool of slippery brown creep under every enemy.
+If you stand in it, you get +1 damage and +1.5 fire rate like Tainted Blue Baby.
+The creep synergizes with other poops if it's in contact with them also like Tainted Blue Baby and IBS
+        - Horse Pill = The creep lasts twice as long

     - Something's wrong... = A pool of black creep spawns under every enemy that slows down Isaac and enemies --done
+        - Horse Pill = The creep lasts twice as long

-    - I'm Drowsy... = Isaac slows down like Death would do him in boss fight --done
+    - I'm Drowsy... = Isaac slows down like Death would do him in boss fight --Think of something else?

-    - I'm Excited!!! = Make Isaac faster (but since it would be bs to control we just apply slowdown to everything like Afterbirth+ pre-nerf Stopwatch) --done
+    - I'm Excited!!! = Make Isaac faster (but since it would be bs to control we just apply slowdown to everything like Afterbirth+ pre-nerf Stopwatch) --Think of something else?

     - Gulp! = All trinkets in a room are gulped into the player's inventory  --done
+        - Horse Pill = The trinkets are converted to Golden Trinkets

     - Horf! = All enemies shoot an Ipecac shot that can damage themselves and Isaac --done

-    - Feels like I'm walking on sunshine! = all enemies become invulnerable for 3 (6) seconds --done
+    - Feels like I'm walking on sunshine! = all enemies become invulnerable for 3 seconds --done
+        - Horse Pill = Effect length is doubled to 6 seconds --done

     - Vurp! = Previous Pill Crusher effect.
 If there wasn't - just play animation and do nothing --done

     - Shot Speed Down = Enemies get a shot speed down effect --done
+        - Horse Pill = Effect is increased

     - Shot Speed Up = Enemies get a shot speed up effect --done
+        - Horse Pill = Effect is increased

     - Experimental Pill = Random pill crusher effect --done